Cardinal-Cryptography/common-amm/README.md

 First start your local node.
 You can do that by running `make start-node` in the root directory of the project.

-To deploy contracts, execute `npm run deploy` in the root directory.
+To deploy contracts, execute `npm run deploy:local` in the root directory.

 Note that this requires rebuilding TypeScript wrappers first: `npm run compile:release`.

 ##### 💫 Help